-To select hyper-parameters with validation data, we used the zero-one loss versions of \eqref{ERM-Pconf} and \eqref{ERM-biased} for Pconf classification and weighted classification, respectively, since no negative samples were available in the validation process and thus we could not directly use the classification accuracy.
+To select hyper-parameters with validation data, we used the zero-one loss versions of \eqref{ERM-Pconf} and \eqref{ERM-biased} for Pconf classification and weighted classification, respectively, since no negative data were available in the validation process and thus we could not directly use the classification accuracy.
 On the other hand, the classification accuracy was directly used for hyper-parameter tuning of the fully-supervised method, which is extremely advantageous.
 We reported the test accuracy of the model with the best validation score out of all epochs.

-We used logistic regression with the same network architecture as a probabilistic classifier to generate confidence.\footnote{Both positive and negative data is used to train the probabilistic classifier to estimate confidence, and this data is separated from any other process of experiments.} However, instead of weight decay, we used \emph{dropout} \citep{dropout} with rate 50\% after each fully-connected layers, and early-stopping with 20 epochs, since softmax output of flexible neural networks tends to be extremely close to 0 or 1 \citep{Goodfellow-et-al-2016}, which is not suitable as a representation of confidence.
-Furthermore, we rounded up positive confidence less than 1\% to equal 1\% to stabilize the optimization process.

-Auto-Encoder was trained with (hard-labeled) positive data, and we classified test samples into positive class if mean squared error (MSE) is below a threshold, and into negative class otherwise.
+Auto-Encoder was trained with (hard-labeled) positive data, and we classified test data into positive class if the mean squared error (MSE) is below a threshold of 70\% quantile, and into negative class otherwise.
 Since we have no negative data for validating hyper-parameters, we sort the MSEs of training positive data in ascending order.
-We then set the threshold to equal the error of the 70\% quantile, and set the weight decay to $10^{-4}$.
+We set the weight decay to $10^{-4}$.
 The architecture is $d$-100-100-100-100 for encoding and the reversed version for decoding, with \emph{ReLU} after hidden layers and \emph{Tanh} after the final layer.